JeremyXZ/vocab_builder/README.md

 To start the flash card exercise, click "LOAD QUESTIONS" bar again.

 Instruction for the Flash card exercise:

-1) Input your vocabulary by uploading or typing in your colon-separated word definitin pairs in the dark-blue area.
+1) Two ways to input your vocabulary: a)upload a word list b) type your colon-separated word definitin pairs in the dark-blue area.
 Each pair should be palced on a separate line.

 2) To reveal an definition, click on the light-blue question area.
 Each word in the word list will be shown randomly twice.

+3) Next word will appear when clicking "✅ " or "❌ ".
+The former confirms you've known the word, and the latter means the opposite.

-3) In the stats section at the bottome right corner of the card, there are three digits, respectively indicating the number of "new words", "known words" and  "familiar words".
+4) In the stats section at the bottome right corner of the card, there are three digits, respectively indicating the number of "new words", "known words" and  "familiar words".
 Clicking "✅ " on a new word for the first time will turn it into a "known word", for the second time into a "familiar word".
 Clicking "❌ " will do the opposite.
  For example: 10-3-8 indicates: 10 new words, 3 known words, 8 familiar words.